Harvey Mudd College: History

-Under the presidency of Maria Klawe, begun in 2006, Harvey Mudd became a leading advocate for women in STEM in higher education.
+Under the presidency of Maria Klawe as of 2006, Harvey Mudd became a leading advocate for women in STEM in higher education.

-In April 2017, all classes were canceled for two days in response to tensions on campus over workload, race issues, and mistrust of faculty.
-Contributing events included the deaths of two Mudd students and a Scripps student that year and the leak of a report on teaching, learning, and workload at Mudd.
+In April 2017, all classes were cancelled for two days in response to tensions on campus over workload, race issues, and mistrust of faculty.
+Contributing events included the deaths of two Mudd students and a Scripps student that year and the leak of the Wabash Report on teaching, learning, and workload at Mudd.

-Beginning July 1, 2023, Harriet Nembhard will serve as the sixth President of Harvey Mudd College.
+On July 1, 2023, Harriet Nembhard became the sixth President of Harvey Mudd College.

 Campus

-The original buildings of the campus, designed by Edward Durell Stone and completed in 1959, feature "knobbly concrete squares that students of Harvey Mudd affectionately call 'warts' and use as hooks for skateboards."
-The school's unofficial mascot "Wally Wart" is an anthropomorphic concrete wart.
+The original buildings of the campus, designed by Edward Durell Stone and completed in 1959, feature "knobbly concrete squares that students of Harvey Mudd affectionately call "warts" and use as hooks for skateboards."
+The school's unofficial mascot "Wally the Wart" is an anthropomorphic concrete wart.

-In 2013, Travel and Leisure named the college as one of "America's ugliest college campuses" and noted that while Stone regarded his design as a "Modernist masterpiece" the result was "layering drab, slab-sided buildings with Beaux-Arts decoration."
+In 2013, Travel and Leisure named the college as one of "America's ugliest college campuses" and noted that while Stone regarded his design as a "Modernist masterpiece", the result was "layering drab, slab-sided buildings with Beaux-Arts decoration."